facundoq/facundoq.github.io/unlp/lsa16/index.md

 ## Raw version
-The raw version of the dataset contains one image for each sign in the dataset.
-Each image is on average XXmb.
+The raw version of the dataset contains one image for each handshape instance in the dataset.
+Each image is on average 0.25mb.

 The filename of each image specifies its class, subject, and repetition, in the format CLASS_SUBJECT_REPETITION.png.
 For example, the image 3_2_4.png corresponds to the 4th repetition of handshape 3 (Horns), as performed by subject 2.